(Updated: June 2021)

 I have sporadic and random fevers too, did you get those without the return of c. diff?
 How long did the fevers last?

-In the beginning I would get at least once a week.
+In the beginning, I would get a fever at least once a week.
 Then it became every two weeks.
 Then three weeks.
 Then once a month.
 Then only after harder physical activity like yoga.
-And now, I don’t get them at all unless I’m maybe having a viral flare.
+And now, I don’t get them at all.

 I have joint pain after c. diff, how long did your joint pain last?

-It is now 3.5 years after my first c. diff diagnosis I still will get sporadic joint pain– this now only happens when my stomach flares (typically due to gluten or other dietary allergy contamination– like a post c. diff celiac).
-But in general, on the day to day, I do not have joint pain anymore since I have: 1. healed my gut a fair bit 2. learned what foods I can or cannot tolerate.
+It is now 3.5 years after my first c. diff diagnosis I still will get sporadic joint pain– this now only happens when my stomach flares (typically due to gluten or other dietary allergy contamination).

-When I paid attention, I noticed the times my stomach flared were the times everything else in my body hurt.
+When I paid attention, I noticed that the time everything in my body hurt, my stomach had flared.
 Pay attention to your body.
 See what triggers it.
 And go from there.
 Any inflammation in your body can be felt elsewhere.
 Your inflammation is likely to be starting in your colon now.
 Remove the root cause, remove the pain.

 Which probiotics should I take?

 S. boullardii is the one most recommended by doctors since there has been the most research on this and c. diff.
 I took this in the beginning.
 But the reality is that antibiotics kill basically almost all the flora in your gut– so you need to replenish more than just S. boulardii.
 The thing is that everyone reacts to different bacteria differently.
 The same way that doctors didn’t realize the damage random antibiotics could do on the gut– there is still not enough research done on what probiotics should be living in our guts and not.
 It’s a tough place to be in.
-In a perfect world we’d all be living off natural organic grown produce picked off tree and never going near an antibiotic ever.
-Then we’d all have super healthy probiotic rich guts– naturally.
+In a perfect world, we’d all be living off natural organic grown produce picked off trees and never going near an antibiotic ever.
+Then we could all have super healthy probiotic-rich guts– naturally.
 But that’s not the case.
 Today, due to toxins in our food, air, and water, heavy metal contamination from vaccines, processed food add-ins, a constant bombardment of radiation, and more, we have weakened guts and we’re lacking in crucial and beneficial flora.
 (Not sure how radiation increases yeast and dangerous bacterial overgrowth?
 Check this post to learn more).

 I recommend taking this probiotic after c. difficile because it worked best for me.
-And it will probably be great for most people reading this, but you have to test and see.
-Please do keep in mind that you might feel worse before you feel better with probiotics.
-This is because the addition of probiotics will help kill off the bad bacteria and you will feel sick from the die off of bad bacteria.
+And while it will probably be great for most people reading this, you have to test and see for yourself.
+But again: Please do keep in mind that you might feel worse before you feel better with probiotics.
 I needed about three days of crappy days before I started to feel the positive effects.
 Some people might need a week or two.
 Start slow and up your dose mindfully.

-Also I want to put out there that a new, crappier company has bought out garden of life.
+Also, I want to put out there that a new, crappier company has bought out Garden of Life.
 I still use the probiotic and haven’t felt the difference, but I’m certain the quality has gone down.
-So while store-bought probiotics are good, one oft the best and most natural way to get probiotics is through raw organic foods and fermented foods.
+So while store-bought probiotics are good, one of the best and most natural ways to get probiotics is through raw organic foods and fermented foods.

 How much/how long/how many probiotics should I take?

 That’s up to you to decide.
-In the last three and a half years I’ve gone through periods where I stop taking probiotics all together and then add them back in as needed.
+In the last three and a half years I’ve gone through periods where I stop taking probiotics altogether and then add them back in as needed.
 Sometimes I feel better without them.
-But usually I feel better with the addition of one in my daily life.
+But usually, I feel better with the addition of one in my daily life.